CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides genuinely useful, executable code for vector index tuning with good parameter tables and real library integrations.
-However, it is far too verbose—most of the code templates are standard patterns Claude could generate without instruction, and the content would benefit enormously from being split into a concise overview with references to separate template files.
-It also lacks an explicit end-to-end workflow with validation checkpoints.
+The skill provides genuinely useful, executable code for vector index tuning across multiple libraries and strategies.
+However, it is far too verbose for a SKILL.md—most of the code templates are standard patterns Claude could generate from concise specifications.
+The content would benefit enormously from extracting templates to separate files and replacing them with a concise decision framework and clear tuning workflow with validation steps.

 Suggestions

-Extract the four code templates into separate files (e.g., templates/hnsw_benchmark.py, templates/quantization.py) and replace them in SKILL.md with brief descriptions and links, keeping only the decision tables and parameter recommendations inline.
+Extract the four code templates into separate files (e.g., templates/hnsw_benchmark.py, templates/quantization.py) and replace them in SKILL.md with brief descriptions and links.

 DimensionReasoningScore